msakenis/Order-Management-VUE/README.md

 - create a new web project and copy the config src/services/firebase-config.js,
 - enable authentification by email and password and google,
-- create firestore database (if you are going to use this app not only for a demo, do not forget to set the rules!)
+- create a Firestore database (if you are going to use this app not only for a demo, do not forget to set the rules!)

   <!-- USAGE EXAMPLES -->